 A solid server consolidation strategy can improve virtual machine performance, costs and hardware usage, but don’t let it be your downfall, too.
-As you begin server consolidation
+As you begin server consolidation planning, beware of over-consolidating servers, which can stretch resources to their limits and impede disaster recovery.

 Watch out for memory overcommit